alwinvargh/ConnectCircle/README.md

 - Flask
 - Hugging Face Transformers

-## Getting Started

-### Prerequisites

-Before running the application, make sure you have the following installed:

-- Node.js
-- MongoDB or MongoDB Atlas account

 ### Installation

 1. Downld the folder ConnectCircle and Go to the project directory and install dependencies for both the client and server